A list of characters from Kyo Kara Maoh!. Beware of unmarked spoilers, as usual.

 - All-Loving Hero: Yuuri has declared that he believes love and trust to be something you give to everyone and not just to a single person.

-- Always Save the Love Interest: Subverted and played straight.
+- Always Save The Boy: Subverted and played straight.
 Yuri feels like Wolfram can take care of himself and he is the one that usually needs rescuing anyway.
 But the FEW times where Wolfram is in trouble, he won't hesitate to protect him.
 Special mention to when Wolf was kidnapped and he chased after the Originators on his own.

 - Apologetic Attacker: "It is not my nature to kill, but..." every damn time.
 We're beginning to think he's not so sincere.